TIYTheScenery/scenery/README.md

 The Scenery allows everyone to have the performing arts at their fingertips.
 Bertolt Brecht once said, “The play isn’t finished until people are in the streets talking about it.”
 The street corner is now digital, and its bustling live at www.the-scenery.com.

 ## The Database

-### Ruby on Rails
+  All of the info is stored with Ruby on Rails in our PostgreSQL database which is best represented by this [ERD chart](http://i.imgur.com/euAnYR0.jpg).

 # What can it do?
   The application supplies a Rails database Api to support our front end Angular site.
 It has a number of different subsets of use:
     * Search Feature
       1. Keyword Search: Entering any word or phrase in the search text field will run through all Companies, Performances, and Professionals in the database to return any that have the word or phrase in their name, title, or description.
       2. Advanced Search options allow:
         * Search by Genre (Theatre, Improve, Dance, or Film)
         * Search by Type (Professionals, Companies, or Performances.)